obsidian-rs/obsidian/README.md

 ```

-## More Example
+## More Examples

-Example are located in `example` folder.
+Examples are located in `example` folder.
 You can run these examples by using:
 ```bash
 cargo run --example [name]